 The Problem Behind The Problem

 In my experience, people who cheat lack satisfaction and purpose.
 As a reaction, an affair becomes a mirage in the search for more significance.
-If you feel lost or lack clarity on what you're meant to do, my wife and I wrote these two books to help.
-They are short, interactive, and cheap.
-You can learn more by clicking the image below.
+If you feel lost or lack clarity on what you’re meant to do, it might be time to take your life and your work into your own hands.
+Check out my free class on how to start your own business below.